Daddoon/mod-llm-chat/README.md

 	- English: [AC Data (en-US)](https://github.com/wowgaming/client-data/releases)
 	- French:  [AC Data (fr-FR)](https://github.com/Daddoon/ac-client-data-fr/releases)
 	- Other localizations: You should extract theses data by yourself.
 Read AzerothCore manual
+ - Obviously, MySQL requirements and else should also be met before starting your server, like in the AzerothCore installation manual

 ## Requirements